vstnt/Cloud-Native-Data-Pipeline-GDP-CO2-emissions-per-capita/docs/final_documentation.md

   - Curated builder wraps its own run in `try/except`; on failure marks `FAILED`; on success always records a snapshot checkpoint, even with zero rows.

 - Analytics
   - Scatter plot: gracefully skipped when curated data is missing or lacks valid rows; correlation summary writes an empty CSV in that scenario.
+Analytics read only the most recent curated snapshot per year to avoid duplicate country entries across snapshots.

 ## Pagination Strategies